We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 All sapphires, including yellow sapphires, have a hardness rating of nine out of 10 on the Mohs scale.
 This puts them just one point behind a diamond, which has a 10 out of 10 score.
 Thanks to their hardness, sapphires are durable stones that are very difficult to scratch or damage.

 As we mentioned above, buying a sapphire is generally a less technical process than buying a diamond.
-Rather than a combination of the four Cs, the most important factor for a sapphire is its color, with cut and clarity less important than they are for a diamond.
+Rather than a combination of the 4 Cs of diamonds, the most important factor for a sapphire is its color, with cut and clarity less important than they are for a diamond.

 Like with fancy sapphires in other colors, the color of a yellow sapphire is usually the factor that has the largest impact on its beauty, as well as the price you’ll pay to purchase it.

 Yellow sapphires come in a variety of tones, hues and saturation levels.
-For example, this 1.85 carat oval natural yellow sapphire has a light yellow color, whereas this 2.93 carat oval natural yellow sapphire has a much darker, orange/bronze color.
+For example, this 1.85 carat oval natural yellow sapphire from James Allen has a light yellow color, whereas this 2.93 carat oval natural yellow sapphire from James Allen has a much darker, orange/bronze color.

 Because color can vary so much between different yellow sapphires, it’s important to pay close attention to photos before you choose a loose yellow sapphire to add to a setting or a pre-made yellow sapphire engagement ring.